Frequently Asked Questions

 We'll consider scripts in which the formatting is fundamentally similar to standard screenplay format.
 To ensure your formatting is maintained, please submit a PDF file.

 What file types do you accept for online submissions?

 Please submit your script as a PDF.
 All screenwriting software (such as Final Draft) enables easy conversion to PDF.
 We do not accept hard-copy submissions.

-Should I include a logline or synopsis or, for television pilots, a show bible?
+Should I include a logline or synopsis or, for television/streaming pilots, a show bible?

 No, you should not include a longline, synopsis, or show bible.
 You will not be penalized for including a logline, but we will not read any materials beyond the script itself.

 If I enter the contest, particularly if I'm the winner or a finalist, am I giving up rights to my script?

 No. All entrants—including the winner and finalists—retain complete and exclusive rights to their work.
 Should a participating agency or production company (including American Zoetrope) wish to buy or option your script, represent you, or hire you for other work, you will be contacted directly by that party.